joshsoriano/bored-and-broke/documents/requirement specifications/requirement_specifications_document.md

 5.3.1.5   Saved Activities Page
 &nbsp;&nbsp; 5.3.1.5.1  The saved activities page shall show clickable thumbnails of user-saved activities.
-&nbsp;&nbsp;&nbsp;&nbsp; 5.3.1.5.1.1 Each thumbnail should have a button to remove the event from the saved activities page.
+&nbsp;&nbsp;&nbsp;&nbsp; 5.3.1.5.1.1 Each thumbnail shall have a button to remove the event from the saved activities page.
 &nbsp;&nbsp;&nbsp;&nbsp; 5.3.1.5.1.2  Each thumbnail shall open a single event modal (see 5.3.1.4).
 &nbsp;&nbsp; 5.3.1.5.2  The saved activities page shall have a toggle to change view to the homepage.
 &nbsp;&nbsp; 5.3.1.5.3  The saved activities page shall be a scrollable page.